-Shebbear College is an independent UK school, a co-educational day and boarding school for boys and girls aged 3 to 18, located in rural North Devon.
+Shebbear College is a co-educational day and boarding school for boys and girls aged 2 to 18, located in rural North Devon, UK.

 The school saw many changes until it was re-founded by the Bible Christian Church in 1841 as Shebbear College.
 Eventually the Bible Christians became part of the Methodist Church and today Shebbear College is one of a series of independent boarding schools that form part of the Methodist Church ‘s involvement in education.